| Drilling Down Newsletter # 16 -

 picture

+of behaviour patterns.
 A: The RF behavior scoring model described in the book was developed

 offline first, so yes, it works very well offline using visits to a